teambit/docs/docs/building-with-bit/environments-overview.md

 ---
-id: environments
+id: environments-overview
-title: Environments
+title: Overview
 ---

 A Bit environment is a development environment encapsulated in a single Bit component.
 An environment includes linting, testing, compiling, documenting, and other services which are needed in the lifecycle of an independent component.